bgd-labs/aave-proposals/src/AaveV3ArbwstETHCapsUpdates_20230703/AAVE-V3-ARB-WSTETH-SUPPLY-CAP-UPDATE-20230703.md

 # Motivation

 The supply and borrow cap for wstETH on V3 Arbitrum is currently at 100% utilization.
 Utilizing our [supply cap methodology](https://governance.aave.com/t/chaos-labs-supply-cap-methodology/12842), we conducted stress tests simulating depeg scenarios (up to 15%).
-With an increase of the supply cap to 30K and current liquidity levels, such depeg scenario materializing could lead to protocol losses of ~$500K.
-Given the oracle updates introduce and most recent
+Given an increase of the supply cap to 30K, such a depeg scenario materializing could lead to protocol losses of ~$500K.
+This is an extreme scenario, given the Oracle configuration update introduced [here](https://app.aave.com/governance/proposal/248/).

 # Specification